werf/werf/docs/_includes/reference/cli/werf_managed_images_add.short.md

-add image record to the list of managed images which will be preserved during cleanup procedure
+add image record to the list of managed images which will be preserved during cleanup procedure.